 STEM, Academic and Other Writing/Editing

-Along with being an ardent and well-versed writer, I am an eager traveler.
-To date, I have journeyed through 51 countries and five continents, collecting and working on story ideas wherever I roam.
-When I'm not on the road, I split my time between New York City and suburban Philadelphia.
-An alumnus of Columbia University's Graduate School of Journalism, I hold two Master of Science degrees.
+Along with being an ardent and skilled writer, I am an eager traveler.
+To date, I have independently journeyed through 51 countries and six continents, collecting and working on story ideas wherever I roam.
+Equally passionate about education, I am an alumnus of Columbia University's Graduate School of Journalism and hold two Master of Science degrees.
+When I'm not working or exploring the world, I volunteer at an after-school art program and mentor young writers and photographers.
 For further information about me and my work, please contact me at [email protected]

 STEM, Academic and Other Writing/Editing